DevHeris/Mazifyr/README.md

 Experience seamless maze refinement with Mazifyr's auto-correction feature.
 It automatically adjusts minor inconsistencies, maintaining a coherent and solvable structure.

-### Toggle Walls 🧱
+### Toggle Walls and Grid Generation 🧱📐

 Effortlessly switch between wall creation and removal modes.
 The toggle walls feature streamlines the editing process, allowing you to shape your maze with precision.

-### Grid Generation 📐

 Kickstart your maze creation with Mazifyr's intuitive grid generation.
 Define the dimensions, and Mazifyr automatically generates a structured grid, providing a foundation for your masterpiece.

-### Preview Mode 👁️
+### Preview Mode and Clear/Reset 👁️🔄

 Immerse yourself in your maze creation by entering preview mode.
 Visualize the maze as it will appear in the gaming environment, ensuring it meets your expectations.

-### Clear and Reset 🔄

 Start anew or make quick adjustments with the clear and reset functionality.
 Clear the current maze or revert to the initial grid, maintaining flexibility in your editing process.

-### Integration with Maze Game 🎮
+### Integration with Maze Game, Start and Goal Placement 🎮🚦

 Seamlessly transition between maze editing and gaming modes.
 Mazifyr's tight integration with a maze-solving game allows you to test and enjoy your creations instantly.

-### Start and Goal Placement 🚦

 Personalize your maze's challenge level by precisely placing the start and goal points.
 Experiment with different placements to create unique and engaging gameplay.

 ### Customization Options 🎨